Job Market Paper

 Teaching Mental Health: Evaluating India’s Happiness Curriculum (with Kevin Carney)

-Blowin’ in the Wind: The Impact of Extreme Weather on College Major Choice and Green Innovation (with Chloe Tanaka)
+Blowin’ in the Wind: The Impact of Climate Disasters on College Majors and Innovation (with Chloe Tanaka)

 Other Publications/Working Papers